Pyrax/CarND-Behavioral-Cloning-P3/README.md

 ### Data collection & pre-processing

-First of all, I collected driving data by recording runs of both tracks of the Udacity Simulator in forward and reverse direction.
+First of all, I collected driving data by recording runs of center driving of both tracks of the Udacity Simulator in forward and reverse direction.
 I additionally recorded recovery driving from the sides of the road on each track.
 This helps the model to recover itself when the car steers off center.

 The following figure presents images of all three different cameras of an example frame: